 Palma seafront promenade (Paseo Marítimo)

-The Palma seafront promenade (Paseo Marítimo) runs along a large avenue that stretches for more than five kilometres, passing through emblematic buildings of the city such as the Lonja, “La Seu” and the Almudaina Royal Palace (Palacio Real de la Almudaina), on one side, and the marina with its spectacular boats and yachts, to the other.
+The Paseo Marítimo of Palma de Mallorca runs along a large avenue that stretches for more than five kilometres, passing by emblematic buildings of the city such as the Lonja, the Cathedral of Mallorca and the Royal Palace of the Almudaina, on one side; and the marina with spectacular boats and yachts, on the other.

-It is the perfect place to do sport or take a quiet stroll.
+It is a perfect place to do sport or take a leisurely stroll and is one of the essential places to visit in Palma de Mallorca.
 We also recommend that you visit the Parc de la Mar, at the base of Dalt Murada – the walls beneath Palma Cathedral.
 You will be able to contemplate the façade of the Cathedral reflected in the pond of this urban park, which has a children’s area and an esplanade where concerts are organised, films are shown and temporary craft markets are held.

 The district of Santa Catalina, known as the “Balearic Soho”, is an old fishing quarter located in the western part of the old town and only a couple of minutes away from the Paseo Marítimo.
 Today, it is the trendiest neighbourhood, one of the most charming and liveliest corners of Palma thanks to its wide range of cultural, gastronomic and nightlife offerings.

-In its interior is the genuine Jonquet quarter, with a village atmosphere, which preserves old sailors’ and fishermen’s dwellings and a series of 14th century mills, as well as offering beautiful panoramic views of the port.
+Inside is the genuine neighbourhood of El Jonquet, with a village atmosphere, which preserves old sailors’ and fishermen’s dwellings and a series of 14th century mills, as well as offering beautiful panoramic views of the port.

 We recommend that, if you have time, you spend a few hours immersing yourself in the narrow cobbled streets of the Jonquet and finish off with dinner or a drink in one of the trendiest bars in Santa Catalina.
 Great plan!